B Corporation (certification)

-As of March 2025, there are 5,697 certified B Corporations across 158 industries in 85 countries.
+As of March 2025, there are 9,576 certified B Corporations across 160 industries in 102 countries.

 Purpose

 B Lab certification is a third-party standard requiring companies to meet social sustainability and environmental performance standards, meet accountability standards, and be transparent to the public according to the score they receive on the assessment.
 B Lab certification applies to the whole company across all product lines and issue areas.

-An issue in deciding to be a certified B Corporation would be the administrative and legal costs a corporation will face in changing their business model in accordance to B Labs regulations.
+An issue in deciding to be a certified B Corporation would be the administrative and legal costs a corporation will face in changing their business model in accordance to B Lab's regulations.

 As a matter of law, in Massachusetts or states that recognize B Corporation certification, it doesn't bring any legal significance to its shareholders, stakeholders or to its employees.
 However, the certification brings a multitude of branding tools to the corporation.

 B Corp certification will bring no legal liabilities to a C Corporation or any for-profit business structures apart from its business model structure which should adhere to the B Labs.
 To add on, many C corporations usually adapt the B Corporation certificate to gain goodwill.